How to Use RésuméBoost

 4. ATS Score & Keyword Matching

-The ATS (Applicant Tracking System) score tells you how well your tailored résumé matches the job posting keywords that automated screeners look for.
+The ATS (Applicant Tracking System) score tells you how well your boosted résumé matches the job posting keywords that automated screeners look for.

 What is an ATS Score?